UCL-French Embassy Workshop: 5th Annual Call for Proposals 2016-17

 a. an S&T challenge at the frontiers of either basic or applied science

-b. one of UCL’s Grand Challenges of Global Health, Sustainable Cities, Intercultural Interaction or Human Wellbeing
+b. one of UCL’s Grand Challenges of Global Health, Sustainable Cities, Intercultural Interaction (changing to Cultural Understanding) and Human Wellbeing; and new GCs of Transformative Technology and Justice & Equity

 c. a European Commission thematic programme